AnonZebra/pico_project/content/guides/01_pagespeed.md

 Wrapclass_secondary: analysis-detail
 Filterword: Guide
 ---
-# Quick Guide: Google Pagespeed Insights API with Python
+# Introductory tutorial: Google Pagespeed Insights API with Python

 ## Aim
-This short guide gives you a quick introduction to interacting with the [Google Pagespeed Insights API](https://developers.google.com/speed/docs/insights/v5/get-started).
+This short guide gives you an introduction to interacting with the [Google Pagespeed Insights API](https://developers.google.com/speed/docs/insights/v5/get-started).
 If you want a more in-depth guide, [this article by Daniel Heredia](https://www.danielherediamejias.com/pagespeed-insights-api-with-python/) seems (I've only skimmed it) like it might be what you need.

 ## Prerequisites
 The following software is necessary.
 It's expected that you understand how to open up and make some basic edits in a Python script, and how to run it from a command-line interface or using an IDE.
 Download/information links are provided for each piece of software.
 Please read through the short version info below before making decisions about which software versions to install.